 The solution for safety is to use a hardshell pack of some sort, of the kind you see used on sport motorcycles.
 I picked a 20L Boblbee GTX from Point65.

-Nope, it sure as hell isn’t cheap, but remember that unexploded bomb thing?
+Nope, it sure as hell isn’t cheap (I paid about $200 for mine which is way less than they are now), but remember that unexploded bomb thing?
 Its for real and a hardshell pack solves that problem.
 It also provides you with spinal protection in case of a crash.
 And you also get something that addresses another negative the villagers are shouting about: A pack like this form fits your spine, hugs your body and never shifts – not even a little.

 I suppose if you had to, you could use a soft pack and then stick your battery into a 30 cal or 50 cal ammo can.
 Drill a hole in a corner for the power cable exit and it would work, but that can is going to be a lot of weight to carry.
 Still, if you want a cheap, safe solution that uses a conventional pack… thats it.
 I’m sure you will figure something out on the shifting thing.
 I know I have packs that don’t shift.
 Much.